Engineering Coral Seeding

 A mutual relationship: SECORE's partner network

-Taking restoration to the next level!
+Taking coral reef restoration to the next level!
 Follow us underwater into the shallow waters of Bonaire and witness how we piloted a new type of Multi Colony Collector during coral spawning at night, together with our partner Reef Renewal Foundation Bonaire.

 Setting up a seeding tent by Reef Patrol Reef Patrol